 - Educate the public about global warming and the actions that will combat it.

-The Safe Climate Campaign is grateful to the Wallace Global Fund, the Oak Foundation, the Rockefeller Family Fund, and the Jewish Communal Fund for providing financial support.
+The Safe Climate Campaign is grateful to the Wallace Global Fund, the Oak Foundation, the Rockefeller Family Fund, the Jewish Communal Fund and the Better World Club for providing financial support.

 Dan Becker, Director